blameitonyourisp/three-shaders/README.md

 # optionally install three if your project does not already include it
 npm install --save three

-# install the boutique (recommended as a normal dependency)
+# install three-shaders (recommended as a normal dependency)
 npm install --save @blameitonyourisp/three-shaders
 ```